 One of the most common types of gumweed is Grindelia robusta, also known as sticky gumweed or robust gumweed.
 This species is found in the western United States and is known for its sticky hairs and strong aroma.
 It has been used traditionally as a respiratory aid, as well as for its anti-inflammatory and analgesic properties.

 Another species of gumweed is Grindelia squarrosa, commonly known as curly-cup gumweed.
 This species is found in the southwestern United States and Mexico and is known for its curly leaves and yellow flowers.
 It has been traditionally used to treat respiratory ailments, as well as skin irritations and infections.

-In addition to these species, there are several other related plants that are often referred to as gumweed.
+In addition to these species, several other related plants are often referred to as gumweed.
 These plants are often similar in appearance to gumweed, with yellow flowers and sticky hairs, and are used similarly for their medicinal properties.

 Medicinal Uses of Gumweed